-I deploy Debian GNU/Linux exclusively, on all company web servers and have for several years.
+I have used Debian GNU/Linux exclusively, on all company web servers for the last several years.
 I’ve been through Sarge, Etch and Lenny.
-Debian’s development process goes out of it’s way to ensure performance, reliability and stability over anything else.
-In my mind this strict development process makes Debian GNU/Linux the only responsible choice for a server environment.
+The Debian’s development process goes out of it’s way to ensure performance, reliability and stability over anything else.
+In my mind this strict development process makes Debian GNU/Linux my first choice for any server environment.

-I have been using Debian GNU/Linux on my desktop the last several days and I’m still impressed.
-However, Debian just does not have everything one might want in a desktop OS (Operating System).
-I find myself wanting more graphical options; something a little more “Cutting Edge” in a desktop.
+During the last several days, I have been using Debian GNU/Linux on my desktop.
+I’m still impressed.
+However, Debian is just not suited for use as a production desktop.
+I need something a little more “Cutting Edge” running on my desktop.

-So, I’m switching the OS on my system; again.
+It means, I’m switching the OS on my system yet again.

 First Determining Factor